Dusty-Hordofel/facebook-mern-clone/README.md

             I. create [success, setSuccess],[error, setError] & [loading, setLoading] II. create <ActivateForm/> && <Activate/>
-            III. retrieve the token from URL using useParams IV. use useEffect to activateAccount
+            III. retrieve the token from URL using useParams IV. style <ActivateForm/>

+46. Activate account part 2
+    IV. use useEffect to activateAccount
     V. test all verification process using a new user

-    I. update auth controller in

-46. Activate account part 2
 47. Activate Account and fix asecurity risk
 48. re-Send verification code
 49. Logout